-The Jobs Calculator calculates the net employment change needed to achieve a target unemployment rate after a specified number of months.
-The user can adjust the target unemployment rate, the number of months, and the assumed labor force growth.
+The Jobs Calculator calculates the average monthly employment change needed to achieve a target unemployment rate after a specified number of months, and the assumed labor force growth.
 See the Surveys and Statistics tab for information on the formulas, definitions, and data behind the Jobs Calculator.

 State by State

 1. Why does the Federal Reserve care about the unemployment rate?